Felscream/Parsingway/README.md

 Parsingway supports live logging by checking every minute if a report has been updated on FFLogs.
 If changes are detected, the previous summary is deleted, and a new one is rewritten.

-Reports are tracked automatically if they have been updated in the last 8 hours
+Reports are tracked automatically if they have been updated in the last 8 hours.

 Limits :
-- Only one report per server can be tracked for live logging
+- Only one report per server can be tracked
 - Sending a new message on the channel with the currently tracked report, or a new report on the discord server will interrupt the previous report tracking.
 - Tracking stops if no updates have been detected for more than 1 hour and 30 minutes
 - Due to API limitations, only 80 reports can be live tracked at once.
-The limit may increase later.
+This limit may increase later.